mfmftwtw/rimage.css/readme.md

 # rImage.css

-`rimage.css` is a only css responsive plugin for image, only use CSS without using JavaScript.
+rImage.css is a only css responsive plugin for image, only use CSS without using JavaScript.

 ## Example